thindil/steamsky/README.md

   <https://www.adacore.com/download/>

-  The game does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012
+  The game requires GNAT at least version 10.
+Will not compile with the older compilers.

 * XmlAda - if you use GNAT from AdaCore it is included in package.
 In other situation, you may need to download it from: